nadar/php-composer-reader/README.md

 }
 ```

-There are a few built in commands to read certain sections from the [composer schema](https://getcomposer.org/doc/04-schema.md):
+The following section readers are available for the [composer schema](https://getcomposer.org/doc/04-schema.md):

 |Section|Class
 |-------|-----